-Canaccord Adams profit share
+Canaccord Genuity capital markets profit share

-The Company has established a formulaic variable incentive-based compensation policy whereby 5% of the annual adjusted net income (before taxes and incentive compensation payments) of the Canaccord Adams capital markets division in each of the principal geographies (Canada, the United Kingdom, the United States and internationally) is paid to the senior management in the geography as determined by senior Canaccord Adams executives in the geography subject to approval by the CEO, the COO and the CFO.
-The payments are allocated based entirely on merit and contribution to the revenue generated by Canaccord Adams in the geography.
-In fiscal 2009, the CEO and Mr. Hoare participated in the Canaccord Adams profit share for the United Kingdom and Mr. Mayer participated in the Canaccord Adams profit share for Canada.
+The Company has established a formulaic variable incentive-based compensation policy whereby 5% of the annual net income (before taxes and incentive compensation payments) of the Canaccord Genuity capital markets division in each of the principal geographies (Canada, the United Kingdom, the United States and internationally) is paid to the senior management in the geography as determined by senior Canaccord Genuity capital markets executives in the geography subject to approval by the CEO, the COO and the CFO.
+The payments are allocated based entirely on merit and contribution to the revenue generated by Canaccord Genuity capital markets in the geography.
+In fiscal 2010, the CEO participated in the Canaccord Genuity capital markets profit share internationally and Mr. Gaasenbeek participated in the Canaccord Genuity capital markets profit share for Canada.